Please see the assessment website for information and useful resources to support program assessment at CSUN.

 Contact Patricia Juarez-Dappe at firstname.lastname@example.org for further info.

 GE has seven sections consisting of lower division courses (numbered lower than 300) and upper division courses (numbered 300 and higher) in basic subjects, natural sciences, arts and humanities, social sciences, lifelong learning, comparative cultural studies, and American history and government.
 GE Program Learning Outcomes, written in 2012, bridge learning outcomes for the sections of GE with the University Learning Outcomes.
 GE Assessment began with the Cultural Studies section from Spring 2012 through Fall 2013 and continues with Critical Thinking assessment through Spring and Fall 2014.

-Contact Beth Lasky at email@example.com or Anu Thakur at Anu Thakur for further info.
+Contact Beth Lasky at email@example.com for further info.

-See the Resources, Rubrics and More page at http://www.csun.edu/assessment/resources.html for related materials.
+See the Resources, Rubrics and More page for related materials.

-Assessment liaison meetings througout AY 2013-2014 focused on ways programs could design statements of critical thinking as a measurable learning outcome and build effective crticial thinking assignment prompts.
+Assessment liaison meetings throughout AY 2013-2014 focused on ways programs could design statements of critical thinking as a measurable learning outcome and build effective critical thinking assignment prompts.
 Special attention was paid to aligning with Bloom's taxonomy and ascertaining whether assignment prompts were targeted at appropriate cognitive levels.

 Contact your department chair of academic assessment liaison for further info.